 If the mouse that is having problems is a USB mouse, try connecting it to a different USB port.

-7. Disable ‘click to reveal desktop’ in macOS Sonoma
+7. Disable ‘click to reveal desktop’ in macOS Sonoma or later

-macOS Sonoma has a new feature that clears windows off the desktop when you click it.
+macOS Sonoma has introduced a new feature that clears windows off the desktop when you click it.
 Some people like it, others don’t.
 But some have also found that deactivating it can fix problems with a mouse click not working.
 Here’s how to do it:

 1. Go to System Settings > Desktop & Dock.